-Bustling, squalid and soulful, Kingston is the heart of one of the Caribbean's most alluring islands and offers visitors a good dose of natural beauty, some urban ugliness, and a rollicking party scene:
+Bustling, squalid and soulful, Kingston is the heart of one of the Caribbean's most alluring islands and offers visitors a good dose of natural beauty, a dash of urban ugliness, and a rollicking party scene.

 A holiday in Kingston is best spent at one of the beach resorts adjacent to the city itself, but no one who visits Jamaica should miss out on exploring the interesting capital city.
 A Kingston holiday attracts reggae fanatics, Rastafarians, those interested in Caribbean art and music, and many a party animal keen to enjoy the vibey nightlife.
 The city is nestled in an idyllic tropical landscape with beautiful beaches on its doorstep and the Blue Mountains looming behind, beckoning birders and hikers onto its lush slopes.